embedded-software-laboratory/SLQISC/README.md

 ## Assembler

-Written in Haskell as a [Stack project](https://docs.haskellstack.org/en/stable/)
+Written in Haskell as a [Cabal project](https://www.haskell.org/cabal/)

 ## Circuit